vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

   process to potentially uncover scenarios where valid inputs should have been processed but weren't, or a certain metric's value wasn't updated even though the component acknowledged processing an event, and so on.
+- Enhance the test case data to allow for specifying component configurations directly, rather than having to specify them via `ValidatableComponent::component_configuration`, such that a default could be provided or specific fields could be overridden identically to how they would be configured in a normal Vector configuration.
+- Extract the component type/name portion of `ValidatableComponent` into a more generic trait that could be derived automatically for any component using the `#[configurable_component(component_type("component_name"))]` notation, as it could be provided for free given the existing requirement to use `#[configurable_component(...)]` to register a component at all.
 - Try and unify the distinct per-component configuration traits (i.e. `SourceConfig`) with `ValidatableComponent` into a more generic base trait.